 Good for you.
 It was right to be scared.
 Lots of people are nice, but some are very mean.
 They can hurt you.
 The mean ones sometimes try to fool people by pretending to be nice.
 Now, tell me, what did the man look like?

 Courage becomes especially important by the time children become teenagers.
-They often have to stand up against peer pressure to do the wrong thing, such as using drugs.
+They often have to stand up against peer pressure to do the wrong thing.

 Self-control is the ability to resist inappropriate behavior in order to act responsibly.
 It relates to all of the different aspects of responsibility mentioned so far, including respect and compassion for others, honesty, and courage.
 It involves persistence and sticking to long-term commitments.
 It also includes dealing effectively with emotions, such as anger, and developing patience.

 People with self-respect take satisfaction in appropriate behavior and hard-won accomplishments.
 They don’t need to put others down or have a lot of money in order to respect themselves.
 People who respect themselves also view selfishness, loss of self-control, recklessness, cowardice, and dishonesty as wrong and unworthy of them.
 As they mature, if they have learned the lessons of responsibility, they will develop a good conscience to guide them.

 In addition, people who respect themselves respect their own health and safety.
 Similarly, they are unwilling to be manipulated by others.
 Patience or tolerance does not mean allowing others to mistreat us.